 The IRS will send you a notice or letter if you owe the Failure to File penalty.

-How We Calculate the Penalty
+How They Calculate the Penalty

 They calculate the Failure to File penalty based on how late you file your tax return and the amount of unpaid tax as of the original payment due date (not the extension due date).
 Unpaid tax is the total tax required to be shown on your return minus amounts paid through withholding, estimated tax payments, and allowed refundable credits.